-SLU 101 leaders are a select group of students who assist incoming freshmen, transfers, and their families during summer orientation.
-SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents, coordinate evening activities and much more.
+SLU 101 leaders are a select group of students who assist incoming freshmen, transfers and their families during summer orientation.
+SLU 101 leaders facilitate small group discussions, share information through presentations, assist in the advising and registration process, serve on panels for students or parents/families, coordinate evening activities and much more.
 Applicants must be available for all training and program dates.

 Oriflamme Leaders help create a successful Fall Welcome experience for first-year students.
 Leaders

-assist with move-in and lead residence hall floor groups and commuter students in
+serve as mentors, assist with move-in and lead small groups of first-year students

-students.
-Applicants must be able to attend all aspects of Oriflamme training and
+to incoming students.
+Applicants must be able to attend all aspects of Oriflamme training

 Oriflamme Leader Position Description

-University 101 peer instructors serve as student co-instructors with a faculty or staff member teaching “University 101: Enhancing First-Year Success” course (EDH 101).
+University 101 peer instructors serve as student co-instructors with a faculty or staff member teaching “University 101: Enhancing First-Year Success” course (UNIV 1010 ).
 U101 is a one-hour course that meets for 14 weeks in the fall semester.
 Peer instructors assist with class preparation and facilitation, read student reflections and provide feedback.

 University 101 Peer Instructor Position Description